 - Try to schedule appointments on days when more than one provider is in the office.
 All it takes is one emergency to disrupt the office schedule if there is only one provider in the office.

-Make a list of questions to ask your provider at your first visit.
-There are often many first trimester pregnancy questions, especially with your first pregnancy.
+It is a great idea to make a list of questions to ask your provider at your first prenatal visit.

-You can read our list of questions to discuss here: 9 Must-Ask Questions At Your First Prenatal Visit
+You can read our list of questions to ask in our post below:

-- Do the providers in your practice manage labor from home or if there always one provider present at the hospital?
+- Do the providers in your practice manage labor from home or if they’re always one provider present at the hospital?

 - How do you manage patients who go past their due date?

 - If I require urgent medical care during my pregnancy, at what facility will I be evaluated at and who will manage my care if my provider is not available?